Now available on VS Code Marketplace & Open VSX (Cursor)

 Static AST analysis via Babel — no type-checking overhead, no compilation step.
 Debounced on every keystroke.

-Catches what code review misses
+Surfaces what code review misses

 Tier 1 — Per-Statement Analysis